FANS Ultra Races 2023 will be held on June 3-4, 2023 at Normandale Lake Park, Bloomington, MN.

 FANS is a fun race, led by volunteers, and supported by amazing participants that never fail to demonstrate exceptional perseverance.
 Whether you are running, walking, donating, volunteering, pacing, or spectating, thank you for your support!

 For 2023, we are returning to Lake Normandale Park in Bloomington, MN.
 The certified course uses park paths and is less than 2 miles per loop.
 Two aid stations are available on the course.
 Detailed course maps will be made available prior to the event.

 Run or walk around the lake as many times as you can. :)

-All participants start at the same time (8:00am) and begin with an out-and-back segment that ensures racers hit 50 and 100 mile marks at the lap counting area.
+All participants start at the same time (8:00am) and begin with a modified first lap that ensures racers hit 50 and 100 mile marks at the lap counting area.
 After the out and back, the regular long laps begin.
 During the last hour of your race, you have the option to start short laps.
 Short laps allow you to record your total distance in the eventual case that you are not able to complete another lap in the time allotted.
-Your mileage total will be calculated as: First Lap Distance (longest due to out-and-back) + Sum of Long Laps + Distance to short lap course + Sum of Short Laps.
+Your mileage total will be calculated as: First Lap Distance + Sum of Long Laps + Distance to short lap course + Sum of Short Laps.

 A lot goes into participating for a 6, 12, or 24 hour event.
 FANS aims to make the race as fun and comfortable as possible while also keeping safety top of mind.